-The future runs on rails
+A future that runs on rails

 Vision

-By developing a Passenger Rail Master Plan, we are looking decades ahead and identifying concrete actions to build the optimal passenger rail system for the province.
+The Passenger Rail Master Plan looks decades ahead and identifies concrete actions to build the optimal passenger rail system for the province.
+The master plan explores a variety of delivery options including public, private or a combination of both.

 Passenger Rail Master Plan